-Many of the islands of Indonesia were formed by volcanoes.
-Therefore, they are mountainous and have rich soil that is ideal for growing coffee.
-It is no wonder that some of the world’s most famous coffees are grown on the islands of the Malay Archipelago of Indonesia: Sumatra, Sulawesi and Java.
+Many of the islands of Indonesia were formed by volcanoes and still benefit from soil that's rich in volcanic ash and ideal for growing coffee.
+It's no wonder that some of the world’s most famous coffees are grown on the islands of the Malay Archipelago of Indonesia: Sumatra, Sulawesi and Java.

 Coffee trees were originally brought to Indonesia in the early 19th century by the Dutch, who sought to break the world-wide Arabic monopoly on the cultivation of coffee.
 Within a few years, Indonesian coffee dominated the world’s coffee market.
-Yet by the end of the century disease completely destroyed the crop.
+Yet by the end of the century disease had completely destroyed the crop.
 Coffee trees were successfully replanted and quickly gained a large share of the world market until the plantations were ravaged again during World WarII.